seelenbrecher/kpu_data_extractor/README.md

 ## Download files
 You can download the above files by following the link, or using gdown.
-You just need to find the file id from drive and run the following command:
+You just need to find the file id from gdrive and run the following command:
 ```
  gdown https://drive.google.com/uc\?id\=<FILE_ID>
 ```